Unido: 29.oct.2018 Última actividad: 01.jun.2023 iNaturalist

 I was selected as a 2017 Grosvenor Teaching Fellow by National Geographic and awarded the “Women in Wildlife” Award for Education by the Conserve Wildlife Foundation of NJ.

 I earned my B.S in Conservation and Applied Ecology from Rutgers University and M.S. in Ecology and Evolution from Montclair State University.
-I am currently the Environmental Specialist at Merrill Creek Reservoir in Washington, NJ.
+I am currently the Director of Education at the NJ School of Conservation in the heart of Stokes State Forest.

 In my off time, I live what I teach.
 I'm an avid native plant and organic vegetable gardener and love to hike, paddle, and explore the planet’s wildest places with friends and my husband Bruce.